 Symes LB and Price TD.
 Review of 'Animal Communication in Noise, Ed.
 H. Brumm.'
 Animal Behaviour 108 43-45.

 In review or revision:

 Symes LB.
 Male signals and female mate recognition in the tree cricket Oecanthus forbesi.
-In review at Behavioral Ecology and Sociobiology.
+Accepted with minor revisions at Behavioral Ecology and Sociobiology.

 Fitzpatrick CL, Mendelson TC, Rodríguez RL, Safran RJ, Scordato E, Servedio MR, Stern CA, Symes LB, Kopp M. Theory meets empiry: a citation network analysis.
 In revision for BioScience.

 Symes LB, Mendelson TC, Safran RA, Scordato ESC, Rodriguez RL, Hebets EA, Servedio MR and Hobel G. Sexual selection as a process opposing divergence and incipient speciation.